The stage and type of asylum procedure applicable to the asylum seeker is relevant relating to the type of accommodation they are entitled to.

-Moreover, asylum seekers can be moved to another AZC due to the closure of the centre they are currently staying at or because this serves the execution of the asylum procedure, e.g. in order to avoid that the AZC is so full this would create tension amongst the residents.
+Asylum seekers can be moved to another AZC due to the closure of the centre they are currently staying at or because this serves the execution of the asylum procedure, e.g. in order to avoid that the AZC is so full this would create tension amongst the residents.
 It may also happen that the applicant has to relocate from one reception centre to another if their case changes “tracks” during the procedure, for example if they are moved from the accelerated procedure (“Track 2”) to the regular procedure (“Track 4”).

-Rejected asylum seekers, whose claims are rejected without any legal remedies, are not entitled to reception and are placed in locations where their freedom of movement is restricted (Vrijheidsbeperkende locatie, VBL), such as family housing (Gezinslocatie, GL).
-An applicant is transferred to a VBL if he or she is willing to cooperate in establishing departure, whereas in case of a family with minor children cooperation is not required.
-In these centres they are not detained but their freedom is restricted to a certain municipality.
-Although this is not really controlled by the authorities, asylum seekers have to report six days a week (except on Sundays).
+Rejected asylum seekers, whose claims are rejected without any legal remedies, are not entitled to reception and may be placed in locations where their freedom of movement is restricted (Vrijheidsbeperkende locatie, VBL).
+That applies also to a facility for families, the Family Location (Gezinslocatie, GL).
+An applicant is transferred to a VBL if they are willing to cooperate in establishing departure and there is a possibility to depart.
+In case of a family with minor children, cooperation is not required for the transfer to a GL.
+In these centres, people are not detained but their freedom is restricted to a certain municipality.
+Although this is not actually controlled by the authorities, asylum seekers have to report six days a week (daily except on Sundays).
 It is therefore difficult to leave the municipality in practice.
-The penalty for not reporting can be a fine or even criminal detention or an indication that the asylum seeker is not willing to cooperate on his or her return.
+The penalty for not reporting can be a fine or even criminal detention or an indication that the asylum seeker is not willing to cooperate on their return.
 It can further lead to pre-removal detention.

 Defence for Children, Kerk in Actie, UNICEF the Netherlands, the Dutch Council for Refugees and War Child, Zo kan het ook!
 Aanbevelingen voor een betere situatie van kinderen in asielzoekerscentra, 18 November 2016, available in Dutch at www.kind-in-azc.nl.

-Defence for Children, Kerk in Actie, UNICEF the Netherlands, the Dutch Council for Refugees, Stichting de Vrolijkheid and War Child, Werkgroep Kind in AZC, Leefomstandigheden van kinderen in asielzoekerscentra en gezinslocaties, 6 June 2016, available in Dutch at www.kind-in-azc.nl.
+Defence for Children, Kerk in Actie, UNICEF the Netherlands, the Dutch Council for Refugees, Stichting de Vrolijkheid and War Child, Werkgroep Kind in AZC, Leefomstandigheden van kinderen in asielzoekerscentra en gezinslocaties, 6 June 2016, available in Dutch at: www.kind-in-azc.nl.

 Articles 19(1)(e) and 10(1)(b) RVA.